 Apparently not everyone is lovin’ McDonald’s.

-According to the American Customer Satisfaction Index released Tuesday, Oakbrook-based McDonald’s ranks the lowest of all big-name fast-food chains in terms of customer satisfaction.
+The Illinois-based chain ranks the lowest of all big-name fast-food chains in terms of customer satisfaction in the American Customer Satisfaction Index, released Tuesday.

-The company dropped 3 percent compared to last year, giving the chain an ACSI rating of 71 out a possible 100.
+McDonald's dropped 3 percent compared to last year, giving the chain an ACSI rating of 71 out a possible 100.
+The company did not immediately respond to a request for comment.

 Barely inching out McDonald’s was Taco Bell, which also dropped 3 percent for a rating of 72.